dashjoin/platform/README.md

 #### Container Widgets

 Container widgets can contain other widgets.
+All container widgets have features that control under which conditions content is shown or hidden.
+Please note that these features are enforced on the client and thus can be manipulated by malicious users.
+Specifically, do not rely on these features to implement security and data privacy.
+You can safely restrict access on the server side by applying access control to functions, databases, tables, and queries.

 ##### [card](https://demo.my.dashjoin.com/#/page/card)